 For a long time, I went to bed late, and woke up early in the morning.
 I subsisted on five to six hours of sleep a night, and it was grand.
 My Attention Deficit Disorder allowed for a boundless supply of energy despite so little sleep.
 So long as I wasn’t trying to solve the Rubik’s Cube or fill out tax forms, I could accomplish the work of several people in a day.

 I can feel my need for sleep increasing year by year.
-It’s another facet of aging that intensifies the state of time urgency and restlessness that has tormented me since I was a zygote in my mother’s womb.
-Prenatally afflicted by the existential disease, I leaped out of my mother’s vagina five weeks early, desperate to reclaim all that I had missed out on in those months of forced idleness in gestation.
+It’s another facet of aging that intensifies the sense of time urgency and restlessness that has been tormenting me since I was a zygote in my mother’s womb.
+Prenatally afflicted by the existential disease, I leaped out of my mother’s vagina five weeks early, desperate to reclaim the time lost during those harrowing, dark, and boring months of forced idleness in gestation.
 It was the first and last time I have been early for anything.

-In the past, I said ‘yes’ to them all, as if there was infinite time.
+In the past, I said ‘yes’ to them all, as if the time at my disposal was infinite.
 I never asked ‘if this, then what gives?’
 I was profligate with my use of time, acting as if I was sure to enjoy the longevity of an Okinawan woman and die at the ripe young age of 117.
-It’s a half-baked modus operandus given much of my youth involved sitting, drowning neuroses with binges of shitty food, and leisure activities where beer or weed were the main attractions.
+It was a knuckle-headed modus operandus given much of my youth involved sitting, drowning neuroses with binges of shitty food, and leisure activities where beer or weed were the main attractions.